 In 2011 she branched out into instructing at music camps for adults and teens, discovering an immense joy and skill in helping others tap into their own creativity.
 Since then she has become a sought-after instructor on the North American camp circuit, often having to turn down offers due to touring schedule conflicts.

-Luft is clearly at home on the stage, and invites audiences into her world with a rare and endlessly appealing confidence and humility.
-Reviewers of Cara’s live shows talk about her superb musicianship, her humourous anecdotes, her ability to switch between styles, her accomplished songwriting, and the charm of her stage presence.
+Luft has a spirit that drives her to connect with people, and for this she is loved everywhere she goes.
+She is one of Canada's hardest working musicians, armed with amazing tenacity, vision, energy and a contagious hilarity.
+Reviewers of her live shows talk about her superb musicianship, her humourous anecdotes, her ability to switch between styles, her accomplished songwriting, and the charm of her stage presence.
 Cara’s the real deal, there’s nothing pretentious about her.
 And that sense of honesty, integrity, personality and spontaneity permeates both her music and her live shows.
 “Long may she reign!”
 (Lonesome Highway)

-“It can’t be done, so don’t even try to turn away from the affecting insistence of Canada’s Luft, who sings like an angel named Joni or Alanis and sees through the eyes of a peacekeeper who stood in blood and shook hands with the devil."
+“It can’t be done, so don’t even try to turn away from the affecting insistence of Canada’s Luft who sings like an angel named Joni or Alanis…”

 FATEA RECORDS (UK)